 Please note there were a few technical issues in the last ten minutes that affected the audio).

 Summer camps and summer vacations are just around the corner, and whether you're packing your kids off to sleep-away camp for a few weeks, or you're planning a family trip, here's a list of remedies you'll want to have on hand to deal with common summer mishaps!

-Aconitum napellus: Best used when a cold or cough comes on suddenly, especially after getting a chill.
+Aconitum napellus: Best used when a cold comes on suddenly, especially after getting a chill.
 Also a good remedy for fear and fright, like after a nightmare, especially when sleeping away from home for the first time!
 One to two doses a few hours apart should do the trick.

-Arnica: the pre-eminent remedy for injuries, falls, bruises, concussions, strains and sprains… no remedy kit should be without this one!
+Arnica: the pre-eminent remedy for injuries, falls, bruises, strains and sprains… no remedy kit should be without this one!
 Depending on the severity of the injury, one pellet 1-3x a day for a day or two should usually be enough to get you or your kids up and running again.
 I’ve had so many moms describe to me with wonderment how they felt the first time they used Arnica for an injury and watched the “huge red bump” go down before their eyes within minutes.
 It is also available in a cream to topical use.

 Arsenicum Album: Especially for those going away from home, an upset stomach can ruin the day.
-Whether it be from food poisoning, anxiety or a mild bug, Arsenicum is most often the homeopathic remedy likely to help, especially since it is impractical to send 10 diarrhea remedies with specific instructions along to camp with kids!
+Whether it be from food poisoning, mild anxiety or a mild bug, Arsenicum is most often the homeopathic remedy likely to help, especially since it is impractical to send 10 diarrhea remedies with specific instructions along to camp with kids!
 If the diarrhea is relatively mild, 1-3 doses in the first 12 hours should help enormously if it is the right remedy.